jiashu-z/CS323-project/report/Project3-Report.md

 We implemented Intermediate code as linear representation.
-The  `intermediateCodeEnum` will be used to distinguish different kind of IR, which will be used in `print` and `optimiztion`. `result`, `op1` `op2` are the three variable used in IR;

-The operand currently is very simple: just a enum class to tell the kind of oprand (label, function, variable or constant), and a string of variable name.
+The  `intermediateCodeEnum` will be used to distinguish different kind of IR, which will be used in `print` and `optimiztion`. `result`, `op1` `op2` are the three variable used in IR;The operand currently is very simple: just a enum class to tell the kind of oprand (label, function, variable or constant), and a string of variable name.

 ```c++